 Basic budget running clothing

 If you're just starting in running, then splashing out on a completely new running wardrobe doesn't make good sense because you don't necessarily know that you are going to keep it up.
 It's therefore best to buy some basic items on the cheap.
 The sort of clothing you need when you are starting out in running would include: running shorts, running T-shirts, sports socks, running tops, and a lightweight waterproof jacket.

 The big advantage of these items is that they are cheap and readily available, and can often be found in the supermarket, so you can pick them up as you do the weekly shop.

 Budget running kit – what to look out for

-With bog standard kit, you're unlikely to find the materials are breathable, have wicking properties, or are ergonomically designed garments.
+With bog standard budget kit, you're less likely to find the materials are breathable, have proper wicking properties, or are ergonomically designed garments.
 You may also find that the quality is variable – so to avoid problems, follow the checklist below before you buy: